“Welcome to Salzburg, birthplace of Wolfgang Amadeus Mozart.”

 A curious feature is the Dwarf Garden, with its grotesque marble statues which served as a Renaissance-era reminder of the world’s imperfections and deformities – and, no doubt, to scare the superstitious populace into doing the Archbishop’s bidding.
 Tour guides also like to point out the giant statue of Pegasus – missing his, er, horsehood.
 Crown Prince Ludwig had him gelded for being bigger than his Highness.

 Another major attraction is the Baroque complex that is the ‘Domquartier’ (Cathedral Quarter’), brainchild of Prince Archbishop Wolf-Dietrich von Reitenau (1559-1612), who laid plans for a grand development on the site of the original Salzburg Cathedral, which had been destroyed by fire.
 From their official ‘Residenz’, Salzburg’s prince archbishops ruled the country right into the 19th century

-The building also includes the Residence Gallery, eleven rooms dedicated to changing exhibitions of 16th to 19th century European paintings, including 17th century Dutch and Flemish works by artists such as Rembrandt, Rubens and Bruegel and 19th century Austrian masters.
+The building also includes the Residence Gallery, eleven rooms dedicated to changing exhibitions of European paintings, including 17th century Dutch and Flemish works by artists such as Rembrandt, Rubens and Bruegel and 19th century Austrian masters.

 With some 4,000 cultural events a year, Salzburg’s motto – “The World’s Stage” – is no idle boast.

 It all kicks off with the Mozart Week around the composer’s birthday in the third week of January, a feast of operas, serenades, church music and piano and violin concerts.

 This is followed by the Easter Festival (founded by the Salzburg-born conductor Herbert von Karajan), the Whitsun Festival featuring world class orchestras and, the daddy of them all, the Salzburg Festival, a celebration of music and drama which runs from mid-July to the end of August.